By John Plichter

 Litter Boxes Are No Big Deal

-One of the biggest debates surrounding babies and pets is your cat’s litter box.
+One of the biggest debates surrounding babies and pets is the cat litter box.
 But anyone who tells you that cleaning the litter box while pregnant is perfectly safe, is not telling the whole truth.

 Cats and Babies Don’t Mix